A relation between the Dirichlet and the Regularity problem for Parabolic equations: Abstract

 In the paper we answer the question when the solvability of the $L^p$ Regularity problem for $L$ (denoted by \( (R_L)_{p} \)) can be deduced from the solvability of the \( L^{p'} \) Dirichlet problem for the adjoint operator $L^*$ (denoted \( (D_L^*)_{p'} \)).
+We show that this holds if for at least one $q\in(1,\infty)$ the problem \( (R_L)_{q} \) is solvable.
+That is, we establish a duality/dichotomy result: Dirichlet solvability implies Regularity solvability in the dual $L^p$ range, or the Regularity problem is not solvable in any $L^p$.